It is an absolute human certainty that no one can know his own beauty

 Yearning for clarity amidst the chaos, little did I know then that there was a way forward, that in all the complexities, there was hope.

-That hope is the hope I wish to offer you here as I delineate how I work.
+And that hope is the hope I wish to offer you here as I delineate how I work below.

-Personally and professionally, in theory and in practice, I acknowledge that whilst the process of change within and between Self, Other’s, and the World is fundamentally a process of reintegrating what has become disintegrated, change is unique to each beautiful being that comes before me.
+This is an approach that acknowledges that whilst the process of change is fundamentally a process of reintegrating what has become disintegrated, change is unique to each beautiful being that comes before me.

-Therefore, above and beyond the usage of specific skill-based interventions, I ground our work together in an interpersonal relational approach that includes somatic, dynamic, and process-orientated practices.
+Therefore, above and beyond the usage of specific skill-based interventions, I ground our work together in this conversational approach that includes somatic, dynamic, and process-orientated practices.

-The heart of this approach & our journey:
+The touchstones of this approach & our journey:

 Somatic Awareness